 Temple Architecture

-The Shri Garbharakshambika Sameta Shri Mullaivana Nathar temple is spread over a wide expanse with huge towering Gopurams and a beautiful water tank in front of it.
+The Shri Garbharakshambika Sameta Shri Mullaivana Nathar temple encompasses a vast area, adorned with magnificent towering Gopurams and a picturesque water tank in front.

-Once you walk past the temple tank, you reach into the temple complex of Shri Garbharakshambika Sameta Shri Mullaivana Nathar.
-Both the shrines of Lord Mullaivana Nathar and Goddess Garbharakshambika are situated in the outer prakaram, which is the main Prakaram facing the east direction.
+Upon crossing the temple tank, you will enter the complex of Shri Garbharakshambika Sameta Shri Mullaivana Nathar.
+Both the shrines of Lord Mullaivana Nathar and Goddess Garbharakshambika are located in the outer prakaram, the primary area facing the east.

-The main sanctum of this temple has the Shiva lingam and Goddess Garbharakshambika is situated to the left of the Shiva temple.
+The main sanctum of the temple houses the divine Shiva Lingam, with the enchanting Goddess Garbharakshambika situated to the left of Lord Shiva’s shrine.

 Garbarakshambigai Temple History:

-The Gopuram and the huge compound walls tell the story of more than a thousand years.
+The majestic Gopuram (temple tower) and the imposing compound walls of the Garbaratchambigai Temple narrate a tale spanning over a thousand years.

 What are the festivals celebrated at Garbaratchambigai Temple?